 - 8.7.1 The location of parking and servicing facilities shall adhere to the following policies to ensure they are conveniently located but do not have an adverse impact on the public realm: - a.
-Entrances to parking and servicing areas generally shall be on local streets and/or laneways and should be consolidated in order to maximize and accentuate building frontages and/or front yards and minimize the number of curb cuts required.
-Shared driveways and parking ramps between two properties shall be encouraged. - b.
+Entrances to parking and servicing areas generally shall be on local streets and/or

+- b.
 Loading and service areas shall be located in the interior of a development block, generally enclosed within a building.
 Where loading and servicing is visible at the rear or side of a building, it shall be screened.
 Underground loading and service areas shall be encouraged. - c.
 Parking for residential uses, including visitor parking, generally shall be located underground.
-Parking for institutional, office and retail uses may be provided in abovegrade or below-grade structures, in the interior of development blocks.
-However, office buildings shall include at least one level of underground parking. - d.
+Parking for public and commercial uses, including office and retail, may be provided in above-grade or below-grade structures, in the interior of development blocks. - d.
 Surface parking in the South and Neighbourhood Precincts, where appropriate, shall be located in the interior of a development block, accessed from a rear laneway and screened by buildings.
 Surface parking shall be permitted at the rear or sides of buildings in the Technology Precincts.
 Off-street surface parking shall not be located between the building and the street. - e.
-Off-site parking may be permitted, provided it is located generally within 300 metres of the development.

-- 8.7.2 Parking structures shall adhere to the following additional criteria to ensure they are well integrated with the VMC's built fabric: - a.
+Off-site parking may be permitted, provided it is located generally within 300 metres of the development. - 8.7.2 Parking structures shall adhere to the following additional criteria to ensure they are well integrated with the VMC's built fabric: - a.
 Above-grade parking structures generally shall be permitted in the Station, South and Technology Precincts to serve commercial and public uses, provided they are integrated with other development.
 They shall not be permitted in the Neighbourhood Precincts, except where they are used to reduce or eliminate an existing surface parking lot and are located at the edge of the precinct. - b.
 Above-grade parking structures generally shall be accessed from a local street and located in the middle of a block, behind other uses fronting the street.
 The facade of an above-grade parking structure shall include commercial, institutional or residential uses for the entire height of the structure where it faces an arterial or major or minor collector street. - c.
 Entrances to above-grade or underground parking structures on public streets shall be integrated into the design of the building. - d.
 Pedestrian entrances to parking structures shall be clearly identified and well lighted.